Solution Smith | LLM Optimization for SEO

 LLM inclusion

-The first stage of inclusion is ensuring a page is visible as a result within search.
+The first stage of inclusion is ensuring a page is visible within search results.
 LLMs frequently use search engines as an initial seeding mechanism for information, but they do not stop there.
 Generative systems expand into related queries and adjacent topics when assembling responses.

-As a result, it is not necessary for a site to rank in the top ten results for an exact query in order to be included in LLM-generated answers.
-Pages that surface for semantically related queries and occupy the same topical knowledge vector may also be incorporated.
-In many cases, these adjacent queries are less competitive, allowing a site to leapfrog into visibility within a more competitive intent space.
+As a result, it is not necessary for a site to rank in the top ten results for an exact query to be included in LLM-generated answers.
+Pages retrieved during the seeding phase via semantically related queries, and that occupy the same topical knowledge vector, may also be incorporated.
+In many cases, these adjacent queries are less competitive, allowing a site to leapfrog into visibility for a more competitive primary query.

 LLM Knowledge Base, (branding): Not all information used by LLMs is derived from live search.
 Large language models maintain internal knowledge representations based on entities and their relationships.
 It has been observed that brand mentions -- not just links -- influence both modern SEO systems and the AI layers used by search engines today.
 Because a brand functions as an entity, questions about that brand may be answered directly from an LLM’s knowledge base without requiring active search retrieval.